- INVESTORS

 Management and comments for the year

 To ensure that SCA and its employees live up to the company’s core values and is not involved in or linked to unethical business practices, SCA has a Code of Conduct.
 This includes general rules for how SCA conducts its business and how the company’s employees are to act toward each other and in business relationships.
-The Code is a policy approved by the Board of Directors and is regularly reviewed.
-The Code includes principles on business ethics, relationships to employees, respect for human rights and environmental considerations.
+The Code is a policy approved by SCA’s Board of Directors and is regularly reviewed.
+The Code includes principles on business conduct, relationships to employees, respect for human rights and environmental considerations.
 All employees are educated in the Code as part of the introduction for new employees and through refresher courses.

 Description of risk